-This is a simple set of figures that will give you a summary of what your business has spent and sold, normally in the previous 12 months.
+This is a simple set of figures that will give you a summary of what your business has spent and sold, normally in a 12 month period.

-Limited Companies must produce a profit and loss account every year
+Limited Companies must produce P&L accounts every year

 If you run a limited company you will need to produce a profit and loss account every financial year to give to HMRC.
 They will use it to assess your business for corporation tax.

 If you are self employed or in a partnership, you probably won’t have to produce a formal P&L. But it’s a good exercise to go through anyway, as it shows you what’s happening in your business.
 Plus the information you prepare will help you fill out your self-assessment tax return.

 A P&L will also be necessary if you want to apply for a mortgage, take out a loan, or get other financing for your business.